Q. Which airport should I fly into for this tour?

 Q. What are our cabins like on the ship?

-A. Note that our cabins on the expedition ship are Twin Deluxe (limited number), Twin Window and Superior rooms – all are shared by two people.
+A. Note that our cabins on the expedition ship are Twin Window rooms and are shared by two people.
 These are located on Deck 4.

-Each room includes: 1 window, 2 lower berths, a private shower and toilet, desk and chair, flatscreen TV, telephone and WiFi (additional cost), hair dryer and closet/storage space.
+Each room includes: 1 window, 2 lower berths, a private shower and toilet, desk and chair, flatscreen TV, telephone and limited daily WiFi access (additional cost for more usage), hair dryer and closet/storage space.

 See this link for a visual of each cabin type.

-There are rooms on the ship that are smaller with porthole windows and that accommodate 3 or 4 people.
-But those are not our rooms! 🤣
+There are smaller rooms on the ship with porthole windows that accommodate 3 or 4 people.
+Those are NOT our rooms! 🤣

 Q. Can I have my own room on the ship?

-A. You can have your own room, but you would have to pay the cost for two people in a Deluxe Twin room rather than simply a single supplement.
+A. You can have your own room, but you would have to pay the cost for two people in a Twin Window room rather than simply a single supplement.

 Q. How often will we be off the ship?